Tissot PR516 Cal.782-1 - 1970s

 The Tissot PR516 is a piece particularly appreciated by collectors and fans of vintage watches.
 Don't miss this unique opportunity to acquire a watch that combines history, style and performance.

-Diameter excluding crown: 34mm
+Width excluding crown: 35mm

-Thickness: 12.4mm
+Thickness: 13mm

-Reference: 1185-1127-58
+Reference: N/A

-Power reserve: 40 hours
+Power reserve: 41 hours

-Stainless steel
+Stainless steel case

-Glass in very good condition
+Acrylic glass in good condition

-Original dial never touched
+Original dial, never touched

 What's included